LabForComputationalVision/pyrtools/README.txt

 Rob Young and Eero Simoncelli, 7/13

 All code should be considered a beta release.
 By that we mean that it is being actively developed and tested.
 You can find unit tests in TESTING/unitTests.py.
-If you using functions or parameters that do not have associated unit tests you should test this yourself to make sure the results are correct.
+If you're using functions or parameters that do not have associated unit tests you should test this yourself to make sure the results are correct.
 You could then submit your test code, so that we can build more complete unit tests.

 Usage: